SciKit-Surgery/PythonTemplate/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

 1. Look through the issues on {{ cookiecutter.project_url }}/issues and assign the relevant issue to yourself.
 If there is not an existing issue that covers your work, please create one: {{ cookiecutter.project_url }}/issues/new
 2. Fork the repository: {{ cookiecutter.project_url }}/forks/new
-3. Create a branch for your changes
+3. Create a branch for your changes.
+The branch name should start with the issue number, followed by hyphen separated words describing the issue.
+For example: 1-update-contribution-guidelines
 4. Make your changes following the coding guidelines below.
 5. Commit and push your changes to your fork.
+The commit message should start with `Issue #<issue number>`, for example: "Issue #1: Fixed typo".
+Commit in small, related chunks.
+Review each commit and explain its purpose in the commit message.
 6. Submit a merge request: {{ cookiecutter.project_url }}/merge_requests/new